MikeyBeez/Ollama_Agents/README.md

-# 🌈 AI_Functions: Your Personal AI Assistant Builder 🤖
+# AI_Functions: Your Personal AI Assistant Builder 🤖

-Welcome to the magical world of AI_Functions! 🎉 This repository is your ticket to creating a spectacular AI agent using Ollama.
+Welcome to AI_Functions!
+This repository allows you to create a spectacular AI agent using Ollama.
 It's like having a LEGO set for AI - mix, match, and build your dream assistant! 🧱✨

 ## 🚀 What's New?